MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

 ![Add a data source](media/how-to-create-index-datasources.png)

-1. Add the storage account you have set up for MAG by clicking "Add data source", select "Account Name" as the selection method and type the storage account name for your MAG deployment.
+2. Add the storage account you have set up for MAG by clicking "Add data source", select "Account Name" as the selection method and type the storage account name for your MAG deployment.

 ![Add storage account by name](media/how-to-create-index-add-storage-account.png)

-1. select **Overview > New Job**.
+3. Select **Overview > New Job**.

-1. Copy and past the following code block in the script window.
+4. Copy and paste the following code block in the script window.

 ```U-SQL
 DECLARE @In_MagBlobAccount string = "isrcmagstore";